Annastacia-dev/africas_talking_rails/README.md

-# Integrating Africas Talking (Bulk SMS) in your Rails Application
+# Integrating Africas Talking (SMS) in your Rails Application

 ### Pre-requisites
 - Knowledge of Ruby on Rails